micmejia/bible-dump/AMPC/Isaiah/Isa 8.md

-For before the child knows how to say, My father or my mother, the riches of Damascus [Syria's capital] and the spoil of Samaria [Israel's capital] [^a]shall be carried away before the king of Assyria.
+For before the child knows how to say, My father or my mother, the riches of Damascus [Syria's capital] and the spoil of Samaria [Israel's capital] shall be carried away before the king of Assyria.